 Different Types of Bollards

-The type of bollard you will require for your project or construction site will be dependent on a variety of factors.
+The type of bollard you will require for your project or construction site will depend on various factors.
 The first consideration for any construction site or business owner is whether you are looking to create a permanent or temporary addition to your space.
 Removable bollards offer more flexibility, allowing you to add and remove them as needed.
 Permanent bollards are ideal for increasing security on your site but will be more of a challenge to remove in the future.

 Bollards aren’t just suitable for practical uses, they can also be a decorative addition to your workplace.
 Many retail businesses use these as a type of advertisement, helping to catch the attention of passers-by.
 You’ll also find other options including retractable and automatic bollards, which can help to improve security during any type of project.
 Finally, flexible plastic bollards are a good option if you are concerned about your bollards being knocked over by passing traffic.
 They can quickly be put back into their upright position but there will be a reduced chance of damaging a vehicle or human when they are used.